RealEstateAgentic/RealEstateAgentic/memory-bank/activeContext.md

 ## Current Work Focus

-### Memory Bank Initialization
+### Firebase Backend Integration
 - **Status**: Just completed
-- **Action**: Created core memory bank structure with all 6 required files
+- **Action**: Added complete Firebase backend with authentication, Firestore, and storage
-- **Next**: Ready to proceed with feature development
+- **Next**: Ready to integrate Firebase with UI components

 ### Immediate Priority: Repair Estimator Development
-The repair estimator screen currently exists as a placeholder and needs to be fully implemented as the primary feature.
+The repair estimator screen currently exists as a placeholder and needs to be fully implemented as the primary feature with Firebase integration.

 ## Recent Changes

+### Firebase Backend Integration
+- **Firebase SDK**: Installed and configured Firebase v10+
+- **Authentication**: Complete auth service with registration, login, logout
+- **Firestore**: Database service for properties and repair estimates
+- **Storage**: File upload service for property and repair photos
+- **React Hooks**: Custom hooks for Firebase integration
+- **Types**: Comprehensive type definitions for all Firebase data

 ### Git Configuration
 - Updated global git config with new user identity